flammy/fsapi/FSAPI.md

 ### netRemote.play.position
 Method: GET

-Returns the current position in the track
+Returns the current position in the track in milliseconds

 ```